Code-Evans/MyJavaBasics/README.md

 - 🎓 Computer Engineering Graduate
 - 💻 Interests: Cloud, Web, and Cybersecurity
 - 🧠 Learning Focus: Problem-solving and solidifying core programming concepts
-- 🐱 Fun fact: I love cats and I’m a bit of a perfectionist when it comes to code style 😸

 ---